hemmokarja/Live-Chat-k8s/README.md

 - **Scalable Architecture**: Designed to handle increasing loads with ease.
   - **Modular Architecture**: The backend (handling WebSocket traffic and user state) is separate from the UI module (serving web pages), enabling granular scalability.
   - **Autoscaling**: Both cluster and horizontal pod autoscaling are implemented to accommodate virtually unlimited users, scaling up and down dynamically depending on demand.
-- **Redis User State Management**: User state is managed by a Redis Cluster, providing high availability and failover capabilities to ensure resilient and reliable state management across the app.
+- **Redis User State Management**: User state is managed by a Redis Cluster with Sharding and Replication, supporting high traffic, and providing high availability and failover capabilities.
-- **Redis Message Brokering**: Redis is used for message brokering between backend pods using its PUB/SUB mechanism.
-  - *Note: In this intermediate version, the app supports only a single Redis PUB/SUB message broker replica, which limits scalability.
-This will be addressed in future versions to enable full scaling alongside the rest of the app.*
+- **RabbitMQ Message Brokering**: Message routing across backend pods is powered by a RabbitMQ Cluster with Mirrored Queues, ensuring resilient, reliable communication and maintaining high availability through robust failover mechanisms.

 ## 🛠️ Built With